kcp-dev/kcp/staging/src/github.com/kcp-dev/virtual-workspace-framework/CONTRIBUTING.md

 # Contributing

-sdk is [Apache 2.0 licensed](LICENSE), and we accept contributions via GitHub pull requests.
+virtual-workspace-framework is [Apache 2.0 licensed](LICENSE), and we accept contributions via GitHub pull requests.

 Please read the following guide if you're interested in contributing.